 Physical Distancing Discs – Series Two

 Between June 2021 and 2023 I recorded mixtapes for friends which were sent to them in the post.
 Recordings of these tapes were also broadcast on Slack’s radio for a monthly show called Physical Distancing Discs.
-You can listen to these mixtapes here.
+You can listen to those mixtapes here.

 After a hiatus, I’ve started a new series of the show.
 This time, instead of recording tapes at home, I have been inviting people to join me in the studio so we can play tracks to each other, kind of like a collaborative mixtape.